-Object based image classification systems, such as eCognition software, allow for a semi-automated analysis of high resolution images.
+Object based image classification systems, such as eCognition software, allows for a semi-automated analysis of high resolution images.
 This approach divides the image into meaningful homogenous regions, known as image objects.
 These image objects are groups of pixels that are adjacent to each other and are spectrally similar.
-Once image objects are created, they provide a great deal of information from which an image classification can be developed.
+Once image objects are created, they provide a great deal of information from which an image classification can be developed (Lizarazo & Elsner, 2009).
 In large areas where more detailed vegetation surveys are cost prohibited, eCognition provides a means to characterize a landscape using readily available aerial photography.

-For the Ojo Caliente area, 2014 NAIP (National Agriculture Imagery Program) imagery was acquired.
+For the Tijeras Arroyo Area LIDAR, light detecting and ranging elevation data, was not available.
+Instead, digital ortho-imagery was used to estimate vegetation areas.
+2014 NAIP (National Agriculture Imagery Program) imagery was acquired for the study area.
 NAIP is a USDA/FSA program to acquire 'leaf on' aerial imagery during the peak growing season.
-NAIP imagery for New Mexico can be downloaded by Quarter Quadrangle extent in an uncompressed TIFF format via RGIS-Resource Geographic Information System (http://rgis.unm.edu/).
+NAIP imagery for New Mexico can be downloaded by Quarter Quadrangle extent in an uncompressed TIFF format via RGIS -Resource Geographic Information System (http://rgis.unm.edu/).

 NAIP was collected in 2014 with the near infrared (NIR) spectral band.
 The 4 band imagery (Red, Green, Blue, and NIR) at 1 meter cell size is available statewide.
 Having the NIR band allows for a greater analysis of vegetation and the calculation of the Normalized Difference Vegetation Index (NDVI).
 NDVI is a band ratio of the visible red and the near infrared spectral bands and is calculated using the following formula: (NIR - Red)/(NIR+Red).
-This makes vegetation monitoring and analysis feasible over large areas at no cost for image collection.
+This makes vegetation monitoring and analysis feasible over large areas.

-To identify dominate vegetation types, the image was first classified to identify vegetated areas based on image object properties of Hue, Saturation, and Intensity and NDVI values of the image objects.
 The classification was based on finding the right threshold values for each feature.
 To determine specific threshold values, information about each image object could be displayed and tested to determine if those values were appropriate for the given land cover feature.
-The resulting classification was converted to an ArcGIS shapefile and acreage totals could be estimated.